4 Fun Plural Noun Activities for Adult ESL

 Here’s how to create the parts for this plural noun activity:

-- Open a new Word, PowerPoint, Keynote, OpenOffice, etc. file and create a table that is two columns by four rows and takes up the entire page.
+First, pen a new Word, PowerPoint, Keynote, OpenOffice, etc. file and create a table that is two columns by four rows and takes up the entire page.
 That will give you eight cards per page.
 Why so few?
 Well, it’s easier to have smaller cards go missing, and you don’t want that.
 Plus, when you have groups of students using the same cards at the same time, you want to have the words in a fairly large size to make them easier to see.

-- Print enough sets of cards to have one set per pair or small group of students.
+You’ll want to print enough sets of cards to have one set per pair or small group of students.
 If possible, use a different color for each set.
 This makes the organization so much easier.
 Cut apart the cards and put each set in a small plastic bag or a binder clip.

 All right, now you have everything you need to set the stage for your linguistic investigation.

-- Have students sit together in groups of 2-4.
-Give each group a set of cards
+Have students sit together in groups of 2-4.
+Give each group a set of cards.

-- Ask students what kind of nouns are at the top and bottom of each card.
+Ask students what kind of nouns are at the top and bottom of each card.
 They will probably be able to recognize that the top has the singular form, and the bottom has the plural form.

-- Once they have created their plural noun groups, have each group join another group to discuss and share their findings.
+Tell students to look at the spelling of the singular nouns and how the spelling changes when the nouns become plural.
+Have them look for patterns and create groups of nouns based on the spelling patterns they find.
+Once they have created their plural noun groups, have each group join another group to discuss and share their findings.
 Encourage them to jot down notes.

 So there you have it.
 An easy-to-make plural nouns activity that will benefit your students and even make you look good if you happen to get a surprise observation.
-However, if you don’t have the time, energy, or desire to make it, you can grab a pre-made version from my TpT store.
+However, if you don’t have the time, energy, or desire to make it, you can grab a ready-to-go version from my TpT store.
 You’ll still have to print and cut, but you won’t have to think or deal with design.

-Try peer teaching.
+2. Try peer teaching.

 Sometimes we don’t have time for a linguistic investigation even when we really want to use that type of activity.
 Maybe you need to cover more than just the common spelling rules for plural nouns, but you’ve got to get it done in just one class.
 If so, you probably teach in an IEP (Intensive English Program), and believe me, I know how brutal that pace can be.